 We propose that a systematic understanding of voice naturalness is only possible by pooling evidence from all available angles.
 After all, even when different perspectives on voice naturalness appear, they are united by several overarching questions: How is an impression on voice naturalness formed?
 Which acoustic features affect it?
 How does voice naturalness impact perception, interaction, and communication?
 Are there differences across individuals and listening contexts?

 Fortunately, voice naturalness research is already a highly interdisciplinary field, with great potential for providing us with relevant answers.
-Now, it has to start progressing in conjunction.
 This can be achieved by two means: (a) converting the empirical heterogeneity (presented in section 2.2) from an impediment into an advantage and (b) fostering an active and profitable exchange between disciplines, especially on human and synthetic voices.
 For the implementation of both, a sensible awareness for the interdisciplinary nature of the field is crucial.
 First, publications need to be findable and accessible for others, e.g., through the establishment of a common terminology that converts into common keywords.
 Second, findings need to be communicated inclusively enough for readerships from very diverse backgrounds.
 This entails to provide some explicit definitions, avoid technical jargon, incorporate scientific standards from other fields where deemed fit, and discuss one’s findings against the backdrop of a wider interdisciplinary literature (oder – tie active knots to findings from other fields).
 Finally, all conceptual and empirical aspects need to be reported with a sufficient level of detail to allow comparability.
 In Box 2, we have converted these suggestions into a number of practical recommendations.

 If conducted appropriately, this exchange can lead to mutual inspiration between research on human and synthetic voices.
 A successful example concerns current insights into naturalness of androgynous and transgender voices.
 (ToDo: elaborate in 2-3 sentences) […]